Devils get Dumoulin, Panthers add Sturm and Golden Knights reacquire Smith as NHL trades pile up

-With action heating up Thursday with roughly 24 hours to go before the deadline, New Jersey acquired veteran defenseman Brian Dumoulin from Anaheim and Florida got depth center Nico Sturm from San Jose.
-Vegas is reacquiring winger Reilly Smith from the New York Rangers for young forward Brendan Brisson and a 2025 third-round pick, according to a person with knowledge of the trade.
+With action heating up Thursday with roughly 24 hours to go before the deadline, New Jersey traded for veteran defenseman Brian Dumoulin, Anaheim and Florida got depth center Nico Sturm from San Jose and Vegas reacquired winger Reilly Smith from the New York Rangers.

-The person spoke to The Associated Press on condition of anonymity because the deal had not been finalized.

 The Devils' acquisition of Dumoulin, sending a second-round pick in this year's draft and the rights to unsigned 19-year-old prospect Herman Traff to the Ducks, comes after they learned leading scorer Jack Hughes is done for the season after undergoing shoulder surgery and with No. 1 defenseman Dougie Hamilton also out because of injury.
 With Hughes going on long-term injured reserve, they can add roughly $10 million worth of players before the deadline, even after getting Dumoulin because Anaheim is retaining half of Dumoulin's salary.

-The Rangers are also retaining half of what's left of Smith's salary.
-Smith has been traded to Pittsburgh to New York and back to Vegas since helping the Golden Knights win the Cup in 2023.
+The Rangers are also retaining half of what's left of Smith's salary and getting young forward Brendan Brisson and a 2025 third-round pick — previously belonging to last-place San Jose — back from Vegas.
+Smith has been traded to Pittsburgh to New York and back to Vegas since helping the Golden Knights win the Cup in 2023 as an alternate captain and original member of the expansion franchise.

 “(He) makes sure all the all the small stuff is taken care of, like penalty kill, you name it, just faceoffs, his defensive game — all that stuff,” Celebrini said.
 "It’s not stuff you get recognized for, but it’s something that will definitely help them.”